- POLITICS

 What’s the alternative?
 No government at all?
 Absolutely not; read Judges again if you don’t believe me.
 Government is a necessary evil.

-In nation where the people have rights, we are its queens and kings.
+In any land where the people have rights, we are its queens and kings.
 We reign.
 As Christians the way we reign rightly is to surrender our authority to God: What does he want?
 Does he want us to invest our time, resources, and worries into the kingdoms of this world, or in his kingdom?
 Well duh; his kingdom.
 So what does that look like?
 Pouring money into politicians, getting out a vote, and trying to change the laws to suit “God” better?
 Or doing rightly, loving mercy, and walking humbly with God?